Stonesjtu/Pytorch-NCE/README.md

 self contrasting:
 > https://www.isi.edu/natural-language/mt/simple-fast-noise.pdf

-About the code
+Run the word language model example
 ---

+There's an example illustrating how to use the NCE module in `example` folder.
-This NCE module is forked from the pytorch/examples repo.
+This example is forked from the pytorch/examples repo.

 ### Requirements